lnbits/nostr.com/src/pages/clients.md

 - [Nos](https://nos.social), a beautiful and safe client for non-bitcoiners.
 - [Damus](https://damus.io), the first Nostr client to be banned in China.
 - [Nostur](https://nostur.com), a feature-complete client.
-- [Primal](https://primal.net/downloads), a very fast client that relies on server-side caching.

 ### iOS and Android

 - [Plebstr](https://plebstr.com), a closed-source client that is beautiful, fast and smooth.
+- [Primal](https://primal.net/downloads), a very fast client that relies on server-side caching.
 - [Current](https://app.getcurrent.io/), a client that comes with a built-in Bitcoin wallet.
 - [ZBD](https://zbd.gg), a custodial, hosted client for ZBD users.

 ### Android

-- [Amethyst](https://play.google.com/store/apps/details?id=com.vitorpamplona.amethyst), a client that has all the features you might imagine.
 - [Spring](https://spring.site/), a client for safely using web clients on your Android.
 - [Nozzle](https://github.com/dluvian/Nozzle/releases), a very lean client, but still a work-in-progress.
-- [Nostros](https://github.com/KoalaSat/nostros/releases), a feature-complete client with experimental relay tricks.
+- [Yana](https://github.com/frnandu/yana/releases), an early-stage fully-featured multi-platform client.
 - [Camelus](https://camelus.app), a very lean client with good fundamentals, but still a work-in-progress.
+- [Plasma](https://github.com/plasma-social/plasma/releases/tag/v0.0.29), an early-stage native Android client.

 ### Desktop